SahilTalwarTOR/SahilTalwarTOR/README.md

 I am a developer from Toronto, Canada (now in Halifax!) working to create software that solves problems.
 I have worked alongside researchers at the Nova Scotia Blood Brain Barrier Lab to help create software to simplify rat-data tracking for lab members under-and post graduate students.
 All my work is done with the purpose of helping to streamlining tasks through the wonders of technology!

+Right now I am working on a new project, [IsItWorthGoingTo?](https://github.com/SahilTalwarTOR/IsItWorthGoingTo), a site which will help users decide if a location is worth going to based on availabile weather data, traffic conditions, local event information, amongst many other things (that are then *mushed* into an **AI model** that'll help write out the decision!)

 ---

 ### ⚙️ Languages & Tools